PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 response : string[]
 ```
 ### Behavior :
-- Returns an array of hex string ; the first element contains the account address.
+- Returns an array of hex strings ; just use the first element.
-- The address is an hex string coded on 64 characters.
+- Default optional silentMode : false -> if the Wallet is locked, or if the DAPP is not connected, the Wallet will ask to the user to unlock the Wallet or/and connect the DAPP to the current account.
+If the user rejects these requests, the answer is an empty array.
-- Optional silentMode : if true, the wallet will not show the wallet-unlock UI in case of a locked wallet, nor the dApp-approve UI in case of a non-allowed dApp.
+- Optional silentMode : if true, the wallet will not show the wallet-unlock UI in case of a locked wallet, nor the dApp-connect UI in case of a non-connected dApp.
+If the Wallet is unlocked and the DAPP connected, the response is the array of strings ; otherwise, the response is an empty array.
 ### Example :
 #### On DAPP side :
 ```typescript